 Substrate temperatures generally did not vary by spatial resolution but were spatially differentiated by resolution; the finer-resolution model showed finer-scale heterogeneity in microclimate conditions.
 The implications of the results are that, at least at fine and ultra-fine spatial resolutions, model accuracy is independent of resolution.
 Even without direct validation, the project team can be reasonably confident in models’ relative accuracy.
 Likewise, increasing the spatial resolution of a model above 1m is unlikely to benefit research without an explicit, ultra-fine spatial component.
 However, the findings confirm the assumption that spatial mismatch can mask substantial heterogeneity in microclimate conditions, without which ecological assumptions and management decisions may be incorrect.
 Finally, the findings illustrate that microclimate heterogeneity is detectable at ultra-fine, cm-scales without direct measurement.

-By addressing key issues in using gridded data in ecological modeling, the results will provide DoD resource managers with insight into the spatially-mediated drivers of microclimate landscapes.
-The modeling approach emphasizes spatial and temporal transferability of results, a framework that can improve targeting of management efforts and reduce costs associated with conservation-focused data collection.
+Continuation of this research is critical for validating the findings at the continental scale, with the goal of linking spatial and temporal resolution to model uncertainty within a reliable statistical framework.
+By addressing a key issue in using gridded data in ecological modeling, the results will provide United States Department of Defense resource managers with insight into the drivers of microclimate landscapes.
+The modeling approach is spatially and temporally transferable.
+It has the potential to increase the precision of management decisions and reduce the costs associated with conservation-focused data collection.